keirans/keirans.github.io/posts/Branch_Based_Builds_in_AWS/index.md

 ## Final thoughts

 The branch based build pattern provides a easy stepping stone into automation with AWS and is well suited for stateless applications on EC2 that are frontend with load balancers such as squid proxies, however with greater automation and orchestration, in conjunction with snapshots, it can be effective for stateful workloads that leverage EBS volumes and RDS databases as well.

+However, do keep in mind that some services don't lend themselves well to this approach for release management, providing their own preferred build and deployment workflows, and it is important to research and evaluate these in when implementing your solutions.